Marking and Signing Crosswalks

 Marked Crosswalks at Uncontrolled Crossings

-Marked crosswalks at uncontrolled intersections must be carefully designed to ensure that they enhance, rather than reduce, pedestrian safety.
-In some circumstances marked crosswalks should not be installed unless measures are taken to reduce traffic speeds, shorten crossing distances, enhance driver awareness, and/or provide an active warning of pedestrian presence.
+Marked crosswalks at uncontrolled locations must be carefully selected and designed to ensure that they enhance, rather than reduce, pedestrian safety.
+In some circumstances marked crosswalks should not be installed unless supplemental measures are taken to reduce traffic speeds, shorten crossing distances, enhance driver awareness, and/or provide an active warning of pedestrian presence.

 Marked crosswalks alone (without other substantial treatments) should not be installed across uncontrolled roadways where the speed limit exceeds 40 mph or either: